SamGFrendo/Woody/readme.md

 4. Next up - a completed row or column shouldn't result in a win - it should clear that row or column... and add to the score.
 To do this I modified the win() function and changed its name to clear().
 I needed to modify the approach to the clear() function so that a column AND and a row would be cleared if the criteria was met for each of them.

 I ran into an issue with the first draft of the clear() function.
 I hardcode the set() function to be able to set two cells at the same time.
-This showed that the clear() function would only clear one column, if two columns were completed at the same time
+This showed that the clear() function would only clear one column, if two columns were completed at the same time.
+I could simply call it twice (e.g. for each marked cell) to allow it to clear two columns.

+5. I needed to create a new function checkEmpty() which get called ahead of set() and does a check on all of the cells to make sure they are empty.
+If they are not then we cannot call set().
+This solved the 'overlay' function - meaning blocks start to feel a bit more solid.
+I also check for 'offlay' within the same function.

 **************************************************************************************************************

 to do...

-5. Start adding objects of different types!
+1. Start adding objects of different types!
-- How am I going to store the blocks - Do it in a different file.
-These will be variables that are 2D arrays
+- Blocks are stored as 2D arrays.
+The blocks.js file is called before the script.js
 - How am I going to 'place' the objects <---- This is going to be super difficult!

+I need to think of a FRAMEWORK - I feel another function coming on

-I need to think about the set() function - I have the cell clicked, and I need to modify it so it adds more than one thing - first I can just hard code it to add more than one thing.
+I need to think about the set() function - I have the cell clicked, and I need to modify it so it adds more than one thing - I have hardcoded it to add two things

-6. I should add function descriptions to all of the functions
+2. I should add function descriptions to all of the functions

-7. I should probably move

-(It would be nice to be able to place the marker before the alert that tells you what has happened...)

 Things to find out a little more about...
 1. The 'this' keyword in functions
 2. [].filter
 3. Splitting code across multipe files
 4. Different between innerHTML and textContent
+5. Should a function ALWAYS 'return'